nervouscat/nestjs-zeebe/README.md

 </p>

-## Use v2 and above for Zeebe 1.0.0 and above
+# Use version 2.x.x and above for Zeebe 1.x.x and above

 ## Install
     npm install nestjs-zeebe